Canadian National Railway: Cargo ships

 In 1928 CN took over most of the fleet of Canadian Government Merchant Marine Ltd, giving it a fleet of about 45 cargo ships.
 When France surrendered to Germany in June 1940 the Canadian Government seized CGT's MV Maurienne and contracted CN to manage her.

 Aquatrain

-CN operated a rail barge service between Prince Rupert, British Columbia to Whittier, Alaska, from 1963 to 2021.
+CN operated a rail barge service between Prince Rupert, British Columbia, to Whittier, Alaska, from 1963 to 2021.

 Corporate governance

-Robert Pace is the chair of the CNR board.
+In May 2025, Shauneen Bruder became the chair of the CNR board.
 The other board members are Donald J. Carty, V. Maureen Kempston Darkes, Gordon D. Giffin, Edith E. Holiday, Luc Jobin, Denis Losier, Kevin G. Lynch, James E. O'Connor, Robert L. Phillips, and Laura Stein.

 Heads of the corporation

 Thornton and Harrison were the only non-Canadians to head CN.

+1900s

 From 1919 to 1995, CN was also the responsibility of the relevant federal cabinet minister as a Crown Corporation: